 Named after the Spanish word for cottonwood, the Alamo’s origins can be traced back to the 1700s when Spanish missionaries established the Mission San Antonio Valero, a settlement where both missionaries and their indigenous converts lived together.
 Rumor has it that some of those priests abused and mistreated the local natives –– so it’s really no surprise the place is haunted.
 The Alamo has basically been cursed since before it became the Alamo, and those early tenants were apparently quite stubborn.
-According to urban legends, the same priests and monks never left and their ghosts continue to haunt those who come near.
+According to urban legends, the same priests and monks never left, and their ghosts continue to haunt those who come near.

 Fast-forward to the early 1800s, when new Spanish troops arrived at the old Mission and gave it a make-over.
-The troops took residence in a nearby abandoned chapel from where they seized and secularized five other missions in the area before distributing the land to locals.
+The troops took residence in a nearby abandoned chapel, from where they seized and secularized five other missions in the area before distributing the land to locals.
 You can imagine how those monks and priests reacted…

 Over time, the place became populated not just by the Spanish but also by Mexicans and even Americans.
-The Alamo was an outpost of Mexico at the time, and its distance from the capital made it a sort of Wild West, especially for the Americans who were also very far removed from the Washington, DC.
+The Alamo was an outpost of Mexico at the time, and its distance from the capital made it a sort of Wild West, especially for the Americans who were also very far removed from Washington, DC.

 You would think everyone got along, but it wasn’t long before everyone started shooting each other…maybe it was all that residual colonial violence.
-By the mid 1830s, there were enough Americans in the area to fuel a revolutionary movement and long story short, in the cold December of 1835, a group of volunteers led by George Collinsworth and Benjamin Milan captured the Alamo and declared independence.
+By the mid-1830s, there were enough Americans in the area to fuel a revolutionary movement and long story short, in the cold December of 1835, a group of volunteers led by George Collinsworth and Benjamin Milan captured the Alamo and declared independence.
 About 2 months later, in February of 1835, Mexican General Antonio Lopez de Santa Ana marched a force of up to 6,000 men and launched an attack on the Alamo, where the Americans were keeping post.
 The poor things were wildly outnumbered.
 After 13 impressive days, the Mexican forces finally broke them down and were told to take no prisoners.

 To this day, there are some who claim to hear loud bangs as if the scene were still in battle.
 Whatever it is about the Alamo, people who live there just don’t want to leave!

 Architecturally, the Alamo looks like your typical Spanish mission.
-Adobe walls, thick wooden doors, white facades that don’t stand for innocence.
+Adobe walls, thick wooden doors, and white facades that don’t stand for innocence.

 During the Mexican War for Independence, the Alamo became a prison for criminals and other war casualties.
 So many people have suffered inside those walls that it’s hard to say whose screams are heard at night.

 The Alamo witnessed not one but two bids for independence, the second one led by Americans who wanted Texas to be its own country.
-On the morning of March 6, 1836, 13 days after the siege had began, Mexican forces managed to breach one of the outers walls.
+On the morning of March 6, 1836, 13 days after the siege had begun, Mexican forces managed to breach one of the outer walls.
 The blast from the attack can still be seen today, and we can’t imagine those monks are too happy with what has happened to their precious Church.